Rails-is-Underrated/Ruby-on-Rails-with-Concepts/README.md

 ### Pre-requisites

-Software Engineering is a science and it takes time to be cultivated!

-You should at-least have some experience with Ruby on Rails before reading this handbook!!
+You should at-least have some experience with Ruby on Rails before reading this handbook!

 #### 1. Clone repository

-Check out!!
+Check out!

 ```
 https://github.com/Rails-is-Underrated